 The greater rhea can be found in the American Grasslands.

-The greater rhea is the largest bird in the Americas.
-Its plumage is grayish-brown with darker patches on its neck.
+Greater rheas are the largest birds in the Americas.
+Their plumage is grayish-brown with darker patches on their necks.
 Adapted for running and not flying, the greater rhea’s legs are extremely powerful.

-The greater rhea will use its wings as rudders while running in order to out-maneuver a predator.
+Greater rheas use their wings as rudders while running in order to out-maneuver a predator.

 Greater rheas are a South American species equivalent to the emu and ostrich.